[Op Amp] Circuit diagram, Types and Applications - Operational Amplifier

 The characteristics of OP Amp:

-(1) The open loop gain of Op-Amp: An ideal Op-Amp should have infinity open loop gain.
-But practically an Op-Amp has an open loop gain 1000000 to 10000000.
-That means if we applied 1 mV input signal to the Op-Amp the output signal will be 1mV*1000000=100V.
+(1) The open loop gain of Op-Amp: An ideal Op-Amp should have infinite open loop gain.
+But practically an Op-Amp has an open loop gain of 1000000 to 10000000.
+That means if we applied a 1 mV input signal to the Op-Amp the output signal will be 1mV*1000000=100V.

 Voltage Transfer Curve of Op-Amp:

 Let's explain the voltage transfer curve of the Op-Amp.
-The 'X' axis of the curve represents the differential input of the Op-amp that means it indicates the difference between the two input signals(Inverting and Non-Inverting).
+The 'X' axis of the curve represents the differential input of the Op-amp which means it indicates the difference between the two input signals(Inverting and Non-Inverting).
 The 'Y' axis of the curve represents the output signal or output voltage of the Op-Amp.
 The gain of the Op-Amp is shown in the figure.

-The voltage transfer curve of the Op-Amp indicates that the Op-Amp can amplify the input signal up to a certain value, then it will be saturated and the output will not be increased even the input is increased.
+The voltage transfer curve of the Op-Amp indicates that the Op-Amp can amplify the input signal up to a certain value, then it will be saturated and the output will not be increased even if the input is increased.
 The saturated voltage of the Op-Amp depends upon the positive biasing voltage.
-The saturated voltage of the Op-Amp always less than the positive biasing voltage.
+The saturated voltage of the Op-Amp is always less than the positive biasing voltage.

 Block Diagram of Op-Amp IC: